Alzheimer's Disease: Nutrition

 - Take a drink after each bite of food to moisten your mouth and to help you swallow.

 - Add broth or sauces to foods to make them softer and moister.

 - Eat sour candy or fruit ice to help increase saliva and moisten your mouth.

 Maintaining Your Weight

-Malnutrition and weight maintenance is often an issue for those with Alzheimer's disease.
-Poor nutrition related to Alzheimer's may be related to different reasons such as a diminished sense of hunger and thirst, problems eating or swallowing, problems using utensils or inability to self-feed, poor food choices, and depression.
+Malnutrition and weight maintenance are often issues for those with Alzheimer's disease.
+Poor nutrition related to Alzheimer's may be related to different reasons, such as a diminished sense of hunger and thirst, problems eating or swallowing, problems using utensils or inability to self-feed, poor food choices, and depression.

 Please consult your doctor before making any dietary changes.
 You doctor may recommend a nutritionist to make dietary recommendations depending on your individual needs.